pablo12222/Engineering-thesis/README.md

 ## Introduction

-This repository contains the work and resources related to my engineer's thesis titled **"Development of an electronic optimizer to control pump operation."** The engineering thesis focuses on the development and construction of an electronic
+This repository contains the work and resources related to my engineering thesis titled **"Development of an electronic optimizer to control pump operation."** The engineering thesis focuses on the development and construction of an electronic
 (microprocessor-based) model of a setpoint controller for regulating pump performance.
 The device will be implemented using a selected microcontroller with appropriately designed input/output interfaces to interact with external devices and facilitate user